PoCInnovation/Sensora/README.md

     </a>
 </p>

-> 🚀 Don't hesitate to follow us on our different networks, and put a star 🌟 on `PoC's` repositories
+> 🚀 Feel free to follow us on our social networks and star 🌟 `PoC's` repositories

 > Made with ❤️ by PoC